minjiefu/Housing-price-prediction-psl-project1/README.md

+# Title
+Ames Housing Price Prediction

-# psl-project-1-housing-price-prediction
+# Purpose
-‭ In‬‭ order‬‭ to‬‭ predict‬‭ the‬‭ housing‬‭ prices‬‭ in‬‭ Ames,‬‭ I‬‭ built‬‭ two‬‭ predictive‬‭ models,‬‭ utilizing‬‭ XGBoost‬
-‭ and Elastic Net respectively.‬
+In‬‭ order‬‭ to‬‭ predict‬‭ the‬‭ housing‬‭ prices‬‭ in‬‭ Ames,‬‭ I‬‭ built‬‭ two‬‭ predictive‬‭ models,‬‭ utilizing‬‭ XGBoost‬ and Elastic Net respectively.‬
+The Prediction Accuracy (evaluated by Root-Mean-Squared-Error) reached 0.125.